linkatoh22/AI-Lab01-/README.md

-Imagine you are participating in a game where a character is attempting to navigate through a maze and requires your assistance in order to escape.
-As illustration, in the maze mentioned above, the entrance is located in cell 40 and the exit is located in cell 59.
-In order to make this task less challenging, we will presume that this maze contains only a single entrance and exit.
-Additionally, it is essential to always confirm that there is a viable escape route from the maze.
-You can only move horizontally and vertically.
 * Problem representation:
 Input: The maze is represented as a text file as follows.
 - The first line must contain a positive integer 𝑁, representing the size of the maze.